 The Importance of Raw Butter in the Diet

 The problem was that raw butter was not available anywhere near where I lived.
-I couldn’t even find raw cream or raw milk for that matter!
+I couldn’t even find raw cream or unpasteurized milk for that matter!

 Determined to have this sacred food for my husband and myself (I was pregnant at the time) and for my oldest child who was a young toddler, I sourced quarts of frozen, raw grass-fed cream from elsewhere and shipped in 9 or more quarts a month for my family’s use.

-How to Source Grassfed Cream to Make Raw Butter
+How to Source Grassfed Cream to Make Butter

 The only thing you really need when making butter is quality grassfed cream.
 Don’t use anything but grassfed cream else your butter will turn out white or at best pale yellow.
 A light colored butter indicates that it is not nutrient dense.

 The easiest route is to buy quarts of raw, grass-fed cream from a local farm.
 If you don’t have a local grassbased dairy farm nearby, you can request your local healthfood store to stock a pasteurized cream.
 Natural by Nature is a good brand.
 This brand of Devon cream is excellent to and can be mail ordered to your door.
 Be sure to avoid UHT pasteurized cream by Organic Valley as it is too overly processed.

 If you can obtain raw, grassfed milk but not cream, you could also take the cream off the top of a gallon or two of the milk using a turkey baster and make butter with that cream.